 Harvest’s numerous features include scheduling and invoicing, time and expense management, as well as team management.
 Team members can log on to a timesheet and record the time as they work.
 This could be done via a phone, desktop, or browser.

 With the help of data that can be tracked, Harvest grants business owners access to the answers to quite relevant questions.
 It provides insight for both an employee and an employer.
-It helps in accessing the cost of each project, time spent by employees, makes billing, and invoicing easier.
+It helps in accessing the cost of each project, time spent by employees, and makes billing and invoicing easier.

 How Does Time Tracking Work?

-Harvest helps in tracking time automatically, while you work.
-It helps you meet deadlines; you can set up a to-do list for the day in Harvest and right beside each task, you will see a timer which tracks time spent immediately you start working on the task.
-After, working on the task, you would have to turn the timer off.
+Harvest helps in tracking time automatically while you work.
+It helps you meet deadlines; you can set up a to-do list for the day in Harvest and right beside each task, you will see a timer which tracks time spent as soon as you start working on the task.
+After working on the task, you would have to turn the timer off.
 This feature helps in tracking projects, tasks, and specific clients.

 Aside from time tracking, Harvest also allows you to enter a bulk time, this comes in handy if you need to make adjustments in tracking projects.

-To make invoices.
-Harvest helps in automatic invoicing turning the billable time and expenses into invoices.
+To make invoices, Harvest automatically turns the billable time and expenses into invoices.
 Users can send invoices online by simply clicking.
-These invoices can be tracked and overviewed by managers
+These invoices can be tracked and overviewed by managers.

-Harvest helps you distribute work more evenly since you are able to see workers/ members who are completely meeting deadlines and those who are lacking behind.
-The software can actually prompt you with an hourly breakdown of work done daily.
+Harvest helps you distribute work more evenly since you are able to see workers/team members who are meeting deadlines and those who are lagging behind.
+The software can prompt you with an hourly breakdown of work done daily.

 Advantages of Using Harvest

 - Super simple and flexible app.
-Most Project Managers really find it cool, since it takes care of all invoicing, reminders, and also pay clients seamlessly.
+Most Project Managers find it useful since it takes care of all invoicing, reminders, and also pays clients seamlessly.
 Payments are smooth and convenient.
 Harvest provides both employee and employer with downloadable PDFs for transparency.

-- Harvest has great pricing because it is affordable in both pricing plans; free and subscription plans.
-The free trial is available for people who have limited needs and does not require a credit card, whereas the subscription starts at a pay plan of $12 per month.
+- Harvest has great pricing because it is affordable in both pricing plans, free and subscription plans.
+The free trial is available for people who have limited needs and it does not require a credit card for sign-up, whereas the subscription starts at a payment plan of $12 per month.

 Downsides of Using Harvest

 - There is usually a disconnection between the desktop app and the website.
 Some users complain of differences between the website and desktop app.
-This is not convenient, since you need to be checking the site while the app is running within short intervals.
+This is not convenient since you may need to check the site while the app is running within short intervals.

 - Lack of notification when the timer is left on; Mac users get notified when the timer is left on but it is not the same for other devices.

 - Harvest has poor phone customer support.
 Instead of still using its real-time phone support from the past, it has shifted to appointments only.
-This is inconvenient because appointments it needs to be scheduled before time.
-Appointment for each person is limited to 15 minutes, once the time is up no matter the status of the problem; whether resolved or not, the appointment is ended.
+This is inconvenient because appointments have to be scheduled before time.
+Appointments for each person are limited to 15 minutes, once the time is up, no matter the status of the problem, whether resolved or not, the appointment is ended.